boazbk/tcs/lec_26_quantum_computing.md

 The form of Bell's game we discuss in [bellineqsec](){.ref} was given by [Clauser, Horne, Shimony, and Holt](https://goo.gl/wvJGZU).

-The [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform), used as a component in Shor's algorithm, is one of the most useful algorithms across many application areas.
+The [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform), used as a component in Shor's algorithm, is one of the most widely used algorithms invented.
 The stories of its discovery by Gauss in trying to calculate asteroid orbits and rediscovery by Tukey during the cold war are fascinating as well.

 The image in [doubleslitfig](){.ref} is taken from Wikipedia.